 It means that a trader should accurately determine the end of the trend and its switch.
 It is quite a task to do that without using any other analysis methods, which is why few traders build their trading strategies using merely the Fibonacci tools.
 Many traders believe that it would be good to add the candlestick models that allow seeing the trend switch by the specific candlestick formation.
 I can only advise you to test various options.

-- The levels are created on the basis of the indicators.
+- The levels are created based on the indicators.

-- The levels are created on the basis of the oscillators
+- The levels are created based on the oscillators

 - Round numbers